The Young Bucks: Total Nonstop Action Wrestling (2009–2011, 2013, 2021)

 On December 21, 2009, the Young Bucks reached one of their personal goals as they took part in Total Nonstop Action Wrestling's (TNA) Impact! tapings, wrestling the Motor City Machine Guns (Alex Shelley and Chris Sabin) in a tryout dark match, which earned them the praise of TNA management.
 On December 26, 2009, TNA president Dixie Carter announced on her Twitter account that TNA had signed the Young Bucks to a contract.
 The contracts signed were one year long.
 According to Eric Bischoff, TNA executive Bob Ryder was responsible for getting The Young Bucks their break in TNA.

-The team, renamed Generation Me, made their debut on the January 14, 2010, episode of Impact!, in which the brothers, renamed Max and Jeremy, defeated the Motor City Machine Guns.
+The team, renamed Generation Me, based on the Me generation of the 1970s (even though the brothers were born in the 1980s), made their debut on the January 14, 2010, episode of Impact!, in which the brothers, renamed Max and Jeremy, defeated the Motor City Machine Guns.
 On the February 18 episode of Impact!, Jeremy and Max were given the last name Buck.
 At Destination X, Generation Me wrestled for the number one contendership to the TNA World Tag Team Championship in an Ultimate X match, but were defeated by the Motor City Machine Guns.
 Max and Jeremy spent the next months mainly wrestling singles matches.
 On the July 8 episode of Impact!, Jeremy picked up a major singles victory, defeating X Division Champion Douglas Williams in a non-title ladder match.